dalbir/fileSysCrawler/README.md

 	// "data" string in the callback here is the text parsed from the file passed in the first argument above console.log(data)
 })

+#Optionally change decompression location for office Files at persionalised locations for environments with restricted write access

+// Put this file before parseOffice method to take effect. fileSysCrawler.setDecompressionLocation("/tmp");  // New decompression location would be "/tmp/officeDist"

+// P.S.: Setting location on a Windows environment with '\' heirarchy requires to be entered twice '\\' fileSysCrawler.setDecompressionLocation("C:\\tmp");  // New decompression location would be "C:\tmp\officeDist"

 #Eg. Relative Path
 fileSysCrawler.parseFile("files/xyzd.jpg", function(data){